Optus (satellite): Optus 10

 "Optus 10", was awarded to Space Systems/Loral, and announced on 21 March 2011 in a press release by Optus CEO Paul O'Sullivan.
 The satellite will provide "high quality broadcast services to households, and two way voice and data communication services to areas in and around Australia and NZ", and "satellite services to Australia and NZ Government departments, premium companies and broadcasters including FOXTEL, ABC, SBS, Seven Network, Nine Network, Network Ten, Globecast Australia and Sky TV New Zealand.".

 Optus 11

-Optus 11 is expected to be launched in Q4 2025 by an Ariane 6 rocket.
+Optus 11 is now expected to be launched in the second half of 2028 by an Ariane 6 rocket.
+Originally scheduled for launch in 2023, continual delays by Airbus Defence and Space in software integration critical to nominal satellite operation have caused over four years of delays in launching the satellite.
 The Ariane 64 configuration for this mission will provide enhanced launch energy performance to directly insert the Optus-11 satellite into a high-energy geostationary transfer orbit, enabling it to be commissioned more quickly.